 Here are the most common parasitic infections in bearded dragons.

-According to Dr. Filomena, this is a parasite that develops in food and water that has been exposed to poop.
+According to Dr. Filomena, this is a parasite that develops in

 The same goes for the water bowl that you were not able to clean daily.
 Poop particles may have found their way to the water and the parasites are just waiting for your beardie to have a drink.